varabyte/kobweb/README.md

 #### Breakpoints

-There's a feature in the world of responsive html / css design called breakpoints, which confusingly have nothing to do with debugging breakpoints.
+There's a feature in the world of responsive HTML / CSS design called breakpoints, which confusingly have nothing to do with debugging breakpoints.
 Rather, they specify size boundaries for your site when styles change.
 This is how sites present content differently on mobile vs. tablet vs. desktop.